Stephen Stewart Middle and High School Invitational

 e.
 Be nice, have fun, keep learning! :-)

 I am a parent judge with a little experience in debate.

 I usually prefer detailed arguments over shallow statements.
 In other words, I would appreciate it if you could back up your arguments with credible warrants.
 I would also appreciate it if you could signpost your speech.

 I am not too familiar with theory or kritiks, as I normally judge case debates.
 However, if you feel the need to run one, I will do my best to understand and judge fairly.

 Best of luck to all debaters!

-I am a parent judge, judging for the first time.
+I am a parent judge, and now, I think I am an experienced judge.
 English is my first language.
-Please, no spreading, tshells, and ks.
-I prefer organized and clear, logical explanations.
+I prefer organized, consistent, clear, and logical explanations.
 Good luck!

 I like to hear structured arguments with explicit reasoning.
 The plausibility of your reasoning matters.
 Extraordinary claims require extraordinary evidence.

 I am a parent/lay judge.
 I do flow your arguments by taking extensive notes.
 My judgment is based on the strength and scope of your uniqueness, links, and impacts.
 Having sign posts as you make your speech is very helpful to me.
 I have little knowledge about theory and kritik and would appreciate that you debate the actual case.